1988 Outstanding Contributions through Service to the Profession of Clinical Chemistry

 Dr. Sax’s research activities in clinical chemistry and biochemistry encompass a variety of areas, including lipids, drug metabolism, quality control, computer applications, and automated methods.
 However, in recent years his interest has been primarily in enzymology, with particular emphasis on methods of measurement and atypical forms of creatine kinase.
 He has written 30 research articles.

-Dr. Sax has been active in the affairs of the American Association for Clinical Chemistry, both locally and nationally, since he became a member in 1955.
+Dr. Sax has been active in the affairs of the Association for Diagnostics & Laboratory Medicine (formerly AACC), both locally and nationally, since he became a member in 1955.
 He was one of the founders of the Pittsburgh Section, drafted its first constitution, served as its first chairman and representative at national meetings, and wrote a history of the section (Clin Chem 1977;23:2166).
-In national AACC affairs, he served on the Subcommittee on Enzymes (1972–1974) and the Awards Committee (1975–1978).
+In national ADLM affairs, he served on the Subcommittee on Enzymes (1972–1974) and the Awards Committee (1975–1978).
 He has been active as a referee and reviewer for Clinical Chemistry and Selected Methods of Clinical Chemistry.

 In 1982, Dr. Sax became the sole nonphysician recipient of the Gold-Headed Cane Award of The Western Pennsylvania Hospital, “…representing the highest honor which may be bestowed on a member of the Medical Staff.”